GFDRR/rdl-website-new/collections/_posts/2019-11-29-why-static-sites-are-so-secure.md

 ---
 authors: null
 layout: post
+title: "Risk Data Library Standard: making it easier to work with disaster and climate risk data"
+date: 2023-09-29T18:03:16.292Z
 thumbnail: /assets/images/uploads/gfdrr.webp
-title: "Risk Data Library Standard: making it easier to work with disaster and climate risk data"
-date: 2023-09-02T05:00:00.000Z
 image: /assets/images/uploads/gfdrr.webp
-categories:
+categories: null
 description: GFDRR releases an open data standard to make it easier to publish, access, share, and use quality disaster and climate risk data.
 ---
 [The Global Facility for Disaster Reduction and Recovery (GFDRR)](https://www.gfdrr.org/en) releases the [Risk Data Library Standard (RDLS)](https://docs.riskdatalibrary.org/), an open data standard to make it easier to publish, access, share, and use quality disaster and climate risk data.